-WEEE Directive, Waste Management (Waste Electrical and Electronic Equipment) Regulation 2005 & 2008 plus Waste Management (Batteries and Accumulators) Regulations 2008.
+WEEE Directive, Waste Management (Waste Electrical and Electronic Equipment) WEEE Regulations (S.I.
+149 of 2014) plus Waste Management (Batteries and Accumulators) Regulations 2008.

 What is “Free product takeback”?